MetPX/sarracenia/doc/windows/Windows.rst

 .. no section-numbering::

-This document teaches a novice user with Python on Windows how to run/install Sarracenia in various way.
+This document teaches novice user with Python on Windows how they could easily run Sarracenia in various way.
-The screenshots were taken from Windows Server 2012.
+The screenshots were taken from *Windows Server 2012 R2 Standard* edition.
 Feel free to create issues if you believe that this document could be enhanced with one (or more) important case(s).

 Running Sarracenia with a Command Prompt